Razviar/mtgap/README.md

 6. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.2.0.32 released 24/01/2020
+* Turn number tracking.
+Now tracker will log matches in more detailed way.
+Frontend update upcoming.
+* Electron & other deps update
+* Some bugfixes

 v.2.0.30 released 10/01/2019
 * Basic lands grouping: now if you have 10 different lands in your deck, overlay will show only one row for them.
 * No more desktop shortcut recreation